-Things to do in Vienna April 2020.
+What are the best things to do in Vienna in April 2020?
 This month kick-starts outdoor activities in Vienna.
 Restaurants, cafés and wineries move tables and seats outdoors, boat operators re-open their trips on the Danube, and Vienna tour operators re-start their bike and segway tours.
-For the best indoor classical music, do also find out what I recommend in Vienna concerts.
+For the best indoor classical music, find out what I recommend in Vienna concerts.

 Things to do in Vienna April 2020.
 The most colourful way to celebrate Easter in Vienna is to attend its seasonal markets: see painted eggs and Easter decoration from Austria and neighbouring countries, Europe’s biggest egg pile (Easter Market Freyung) and snack on Austrian regional specialities.